chipjarred/JSONRPC/README.md

 - `JSONRCPServer`:
     This is the thing that passively waits for incoming connections.
 As soon as it receives one, it creates a `JSONRPCSession` to handle it, and resumes waiting for more connections.

 As with the client-side delegate, you create a delegate to handle the requests and notifications your server needs to handle.
 However instead of creating a `JSONRPCSession` instance, you create a `JSONRPCServer` instead, passing the delegate's *type* to it.
-The `JSONRPCSessionDelegate` protocol requires a default initializer (that is, one that does not take any parameters), and this is why.
+The `JSONRPCSessionDelegate` `protocol` requires a default initializer (that is, one that does not take any parameters), and this is why.
 When the server accepts a connection it creates a separate delegate instance for each `JSONRPCSession` to handle the session for that connection.

 Unlike `JSONRPCSession` instances, which connect immediately, `JSONRPCServer`s must be started after creation.
 This is to allow the host program to set up anything else it may need before accepting connections.
 To start accepting connections, just call the `start()` method.

 Let's create  server that handles the requests the client from our previous example sends.
-Since our client can respond to `"make_tea"` requests as well, we'll send that request wnever we receive a `"set"` notification indicating that the sender is confused:
+Since our client can respond to `"make_tea"` requests as well, we'll send that request whenever we receive a `"set"` notification indicating that the sender is confused:

 ```swift
 import NIX